skip to Main Content

 1 Corinthians 11:23: “For I received from the Lord what I also delivered to you…”

-1 Corinthians 4:17: “…my ways in Christ, as I teach them everywhere in every church.”
+1 Corinthians 4:17: “…my ways in Christ, as I teach them everywhere in every church (assembly).”

 Conclusion for Part 2: A virtualLord’s Supper” fails the biblical test on authority, context, and the fundamental meaning of “coming together.”
 It is an invalid observance.
-The common church practice of a wafer and juice, while a departure from the fuller meal context, is valid when administered by a true church with qualified elders within a physical gathering, as it retains the essential elements of authority and corporate unity.
+The common assembly practice of a wafer and juice, while a departure from the fuller meal context, is valid when administered by a true assembly with qualified elders within a physical gathering, as it retains the essential elements of authority and corporate unity.

 Part 3: Interpreting Acts 2:42 Correctly: A Snapshot, Not the Entire Blueprint